What is CPD Engineers Australia?

 CPD Hour Requirements to be Fulfilled

-There are two credit hour requirements that have been based on Chartered and NER credentials.
+There are two credit hour requirements based on Chartered and NER credentials.
 You should have 150 hours of professional activities maintained every 3 years to keep these credentials.

-Quick Guide to writing CPD for Engineer Australia
+Quick Guide to writing CPD for Engineers Australia

 • It should be provided in a list format (chronological order)